 This is not that guide.

 - Blankies and bedsheets: When your newborn sleeps 18 hours a day (seemingly never, however, at 3 a.m. – funny how that works), you want their swaddles and blankets to be soft, beautiful and made with high-quality, natural materials – and since they are constantly spitting up or pooping on them, you also don’t want to pay a semester’s worth of college tuition for them.
 Malabar Baby makes baby bedding, towels, swaddles, blankets and play mats – as well as some grown-up bedding and loungewear – with collections named for and inspired by Mumbai, Miami, Manhattan and others.
-Blankies by B makes trendy custom sleep mats, play mats, pillows and blankets with baby’s monogram and fun patterns.
+If you're looking for a custom option, then look no further than Her Sun & Stars Co, which makes minky blankets (which you can personalize with your baby's name in any language), muslin swaddles and bamboo pajamas makes trendy custom blankets with baby’s monogram and fun patterns.

 - Skincare for baby: Coconut thail (oil) your grandma swore by plus helping the Earth?
 Sign me up!
 Bubbsi puts organic cold-pressed coconut oil, great for keeping baby’s skin soft, in eco-friendly food-grade silicone bottles to add some fun to bath time.

 - Outdoorsy baby gear: When Lark Adventurewear founder Pallavi Golla took her baby son to the great outdoors, she stayed cool and dry in her activewear while he was always sweaty and damp – so she created eco-friendly infant activewear.
-It’s a great gift for active parents who want to tote their infant along.
+It’s a great gift for parents who want to tote their kids along... and stay cool doing it.

 For Mom (and sometimes Dad)